Number of Fellows per Rotation: 2-3

 Description of Rotation

 This is a second-year rotation through a one-of-a-kind clinic specializing in the identification and treatment of early-onset mental disorders.
 The fellows focus on the evaluation and follow-up of the mental health and emotional development of very young children.
-The program’s mental health services focus primarily on helping children from infancy through the preschool period (up to age 6) and receive ongoing referrals from local, and national sources.
+The program’s mental health services focus primarily on helping children from infancy through the preschool period (up to age 6) and receive ongoing referrals from local and national sources.